jijeshmohan/janus/README.md

 **port** in configuration file defines in which port the server needs to run.This is an optional field and if not provided the default port is 8000.

+##### EnableLog

+**enableLog** in configuration file defines whether we need to log the requests form clients.
+Default values is false.

+##### Delay

+**delay** in configuration file provides a response delay ( in milliseconds).
+Default value is 0 which means there is no delay.
+This feature helps to simulate network delay or server response time.

 ##### Auth

 **auth** in configuration provides basic auth support in janus.
 This is an optional field.
 If provided this will verify the username and password for all requests.

 You need to specify username and password like below